Taco Truck Owner Shot, Killed In Modesto; 13-Year-Old Suspect Arrested

 Modesto police say, a little after 8 p.m., officers responded to the 1600 block of Monterey Avenue to investigate a reported shooting.
 At the scene, officers found a man who had been shot inside a taco truck parked in the area.

 The man was rushed to the hospital, but he was later pronounced dead.
-Family have identified him as 67-year-old Salida resident Rafael Avila-Rodriguez.
+Family has identified him as 67-year-old Salida resident Rafael Avila-Rodriguez.

+Pablo Rodriguez is one of Rafael’s customers who said Rafael worked hard to make ends meet.

+“Anybody that stays all day like that cooking over a hot stove to feed his family that’s a hard worker,” he said.

 Detectives believe a 13-year-old Modesto boy had walked up to the food truck and shot Avila-Rodriguez.
 No motive has been detailed, however.